BostonBrooks/Heavy_Metal/README.md

 # Heavy_Metal
-I use this repository as a usb drive for files related to building metal detectors
+I use this repository as a USB drive for files related to building metal detectors.
+Please purchase and read Inside The Metal Detector Third Edition by Carl Moreland.